ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 :::Question

 **NEEDS REVISION UNITS OF b ARE FUNKY**

-At low speeds, Faraday's Law causes a drag force that is very similar to that caused by air resistance at low speeds.
-For our magnet in a cylinder[fn] This is actually a hard problem, with fairly recent work.
-Source: [https://arxiv.org/pdf/physics/0406085.pdf](https://arxiv.org/pdf/physics/0406085.pdf)[/fn], this can be written:
+Faraday's Law causes a drag force that is very similar to that caused by air resistance[fn] This is actually a hard problem, with fairly recent work.
+Source: [https://arxiv.org/pdf/physics/0406085.pdf](https://arxiv.org/pdf/physics/0406085.pdf)[/fn].
+For our magnet in a cylinder at low speeds, this can be written:

 $$
 \vec F_{tot} = - m g \hat z  - \sigma b v \hat v